borgmatic-collective/borgmatic/docs/how-to/deal-with-very-large-backups.md

 Each day of the week is specified in the current locale (system language/country settings). `weekend` and `weekday` are also accepted.

-Just like with `frequency`, borgmatic only makes a best effort to run checks on the given day of the week.
+As with `frequency`, borgmatic only makes a best effort to run checks on the given day of the week.
 For instance, if you run `borgmatic check` daily, then every day borgmatic will have an opportunity to determine whether your checks are configured to run on that day.
 If they are, then the checks run.
 If not, they are skipped.

 For instance, with the above configuration, if borgmatic is run on a Saturday, the `repository` check will run.
 But on a Monday?
 The repository check will